Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_ESP8266/PlatformIO IDE/readme.md

 The Azure IoT service certificates presented during TLS negotiation shall be always validated, on the device, using the appropriate trusted root CA certificate(s).

 For the Node MCU ESP8266 sample, our script `generate_arduino_zip_library.sh` automatically downloads the root certificate used in the United States regions (Baltimore CA certificate) and adds it to the Arduino sketch project.

+If you would like to change what certificate is used, our script `create_trusted_cert_header.sh` demonstrates how to create a cerfiticate header file.
+This new cerfiticate header can be used instead of the default trusted root CA certificate header.
+At the moment, the script only looks for and creates a certificate header file for an Azure IoT Edge root CA certificate named `edgeRootCA.pem`, but it can be modified to use any root CA certificate of choice.

 For other regions (and private cloud environments), please use the appropriate root CA certificate.